Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 - **Overfitting detection:** A large difference between the standard residual sum of squares (RSS) and PRESS can signal that a model may be overfitted to the original training data.

+# Invertible Matrix

+In linear algebra, an invertible matrix (non-singular, non-degenerate or regular) is a square matrix that has an inverse.
+In other words, if a matrix is invertible, it can be multiplied by another matrix to yield the identity matrix.
+Invertible matrices are the same size as their inverse.

 # Sherman–Morrison Formula